 This is an especially difficult time for the students and families who are the most vulnerable, and we are cognizant of the incredible lengths many of you are going to in order to continue teaching and serving those students right now.
 We are all in this together, and we are keeping you in our thoughts.

 CSPdWeek is a week-long residential professional development experience for computer science educators to support teachers and schools in offering inclusive and rigorous computer science learning opportunities.
 Co-located programs include Bootstrap, NCWIT’s C4C (Counselors 4 Computing), and The Beauty and Joy of Computing (AP CS Principles).

 See our Teacher Program page for more information about our PD program.

 Our commitment to equity includes ensuring that teachers and students who are underrepresented in CS have access to meaningful learning opportunities.
-As such, we encourage teachers from underrepresented groups or who serve large populations of students from underrepresented groups to apply to our PDs, including but not limited to teachers of color; LGBTQ+ teachers; teachers with disabilities; and teachers serving low-income students, students in rural districts, and/or students who are members of the groups above.
+As such, we encourage teachers from underrepresented groups or who serve large populations of students from underrepresented groups to apply, including but not limited to teachers of color; LGBTQ+ teachers; teachers with disabilities; and teachers serving low-income students, students in rural districts, and/or students who are members of the groups above.

-As a reminder, in order to be eligible for ECS PD, teachers must commit to teaching ECS as a full course at the high school level in 2018-19.
-In addition, new teachers must commit to participating in the full ECS PD experience—5 days in summer 2018, 4 quarterly ECS Online PD sessions, and 5 additional days in summer 2019.
+In order to be eligible for ECS PD, teachers must commit to teaching ECS as a full course at the high school level in 2020-21.
+In addition, new teachers must commit to participating in the full ECS PD experience—5 days in summer 2020, 4 quarterly ECS Online PD sessions, and 5 additional days in summer 2021.
 ECS teachers who are interested in this program as their second summer of PD are welcome to apply as well.